daltonjorge/gploy/README.markdown

 Put it inside the config/post-receive file.
 You can add more commands in the post-receive file if you want.

-Finally now your can run the command that will upload your project to the server and do what needs to be done:
+Finally now you can run the command that will upload your project to the server and do what needs to be done:

 	> gploy -s